wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/plan-optimize-network-performance-for-teams-phone-system/includes/2-understand-teams-network-requirements.md

 This separation into two target requirements allows you to separately test, analyze, and optimize the organizational network edge first and then any issues with your network before the network edge.

-### Network performance requirements from your network Edge to Microsoft network Edge
+### Network performance requirements from your network edge to Microsoft network edge

 The following table shows the metrics exclude any LAN/WAN or Wi-Fi and just measure from your corporate network edge to Microsoft via your ISP: